 “How do I find a supervisor to train me?”
-This is the most common question that prospective appraisers ask us.
+This is one of the most common questions that prospective appraisers ask us.
 Although the question is asked in different ways, the idea is always the same: if you are interested in a career in real estate appraising or have even started taking courses to become an appraiser, how do you find a supervisor to help you satisfy the training hours requirement?

 Unfortunately, there isn’t a simple answer to that question.
 There is not a list of appraisers who are willing to take on trainees.
 There is no single resource that trainee appraisers can go to find a supervisor.
 Note: some states have a different title for “trainee”, but we’re using “trainee” to cover all variations of the title.